daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hello
 ---

 My name is Agar Joshua

-- I beleive in God
-- I beleive in giving more than you receive
+ I beleive in God, giving more than you receive and I love abstract thinking and concrete creation
-- And I beleive that humanity should be free financially,mentally and physically

-Whant to onteract with me?
+Whant to interact with me?
 Follow me on twitter or shoot me an email?